IBS vs. IBD: How to Tell the Difference

 IBD is a different beast.
 Crohn's disease can affect any part of the digestive tract, from mouth to anus, and typically hits in patches that extend through the full thickness of the bowel wall.
 Ulcerative colitis is limited to the colon and rectum and affects the inner lining in a continuous pattern.
 Both are immune-mediated, both are chronic, and both cause measurable inflammation that shows up on labs, imaging, and biopsy.

-Typical IBD features that you do not see in plain IBS:
+Typical IBD features that do not appear in plain IBS:

 The Crohn's & Colitis Foundation and Cleveland Clinic both list these as the classic alarm features.
-If any of them apply to you, this is not a DIY situation.
-You need a gastroenterologist, and you need one soon.
+Any of them should be a prompt to see a gastroenterologist soon.

 The red flags, plainly

-1. You see blood in your stool, on the toilet paper, or in the bowl.
+- Blood in the stool, on the toilet paper, or in the bowl.

-5. Your CRP or fecal calprotectin has been elevated on more than one test.
+- CRP or fecal calprotectin elevated on more than one test.

 None of these are automatic IBD diagnoses.
 Infections, celiac disease, microscopic colitis, diverticular disease, and other things can mimic pieces of the IBD picture.
 That is exactly why a proper workup exists.
 A gastroenterologist will typically order blood work (CBC, CRP, ESR, ferritin), fecal calprotectin, stool studies to rule out infection, celiac serology, and then imaging or colonoscopy with biopsy as indicated.

-Here is the part that confuses people.
 Plenty of IBD patients still have IBS-type symptoms even when their inflammation is controlled.
-You can have ulcerative colitis in remission, with a clean scope and normal calprotectin, and still get bloated, crampy, gassy, and miserable after certain meals.
+Ulcerative colitis in remission, with a clean scope and normal calprotectin, can still come with bloating, cramping, gas, and misery after certain meals.
 The inflammation is quiet.
 The functional layer on top of it is still loud.

 This overlap has a name in the literature (IBS-in-IBD or IBD-IBS overlap), and it is common.
-That is where the low-FODMAP diet actually does have evidence in IBD.
+That is where the low-FODMAP diet has evidence in IBD.

 Where low-FODMAP fits in IBD